SQL Data Types

 AutoNumber

-AutoNumber fields automatically give each record its own number, usually starting at 1
+AutoNumber fields automatically give each record its own number,

 4 bytes